 protocol: common: ... customizedValues: def1: def1-val def2: def2-val

-From KubeEdge v1.4, we add data section defined in device spec.
-Data section describe a list of time-series properties which will be reported by mappers to edge MQTT broker and should be processed in edge.
+From KubeEdge v1.4, we add a data section defined in the device spec.
+The data section describes a list of time-series properties that will be reported by mappers to the edge MQTT broker and should be processed in the edge.

 apiVersion: devices.kubeedge.io/v1alpha1 kind: Device metadata: ... spec: deviceModelRef: ... protocol: ... nodeSelector: ... propertyVisitors: ... data: dataTopic: "$ke/events/device/+/data/update" dataProperties: - propertyName: pressure metadata: type: int - propertyName: temperature metadata: type: int

 Mapper is an application that is used to connect and control devices.
-Following are the responsibilities of mapper: 1) Scan and connect to the device.
+The following are the responsibilities of the mapper: 1) Scan and connect to the device.
 2) Report the actual state of twin-attributes of device.
-3) Map the expected state of device-twin to actual state of device-twin.
-4) Collect telemetry data from device.
-5) Convert readings from device to format accepted by KubeEdge.
+3) Map the expected state of device-twin to the actual state of device-twin.
+4) Collect telemetry data from the device.
+5) Convert readings from the device to a format accepted by KubeEdge.
 6) Schedule actions on the device.
-7) Check health of the device.
+Check the health of the device.
 The mapper can be specific to a protocol where standards are defined i.e Bluetooth, Zigbee, etc or specific to a device if it is a custom protocol.

 Mapper design details can be found here